 Now that I know I’m pregnant, can I stop taking the phentermine immediately?

 Phentermine has not been associated with negative side effects when people stop taking it immediately.
 Therefore, a person could stop taking phentermine at any time.
 Other appetite suppressants need to be slowly stopped over a period of several days to avoid side effects.
-You should talk with your health care provider before discontinuing any prescription medication.
+However, you should always talk with your healthcare provider before stopping any prescription medications.

 I’ve heard Fen-Phen causes heart problems in adults.
 Will phentermine do the same to my baby?

-Fenfluramine, as part of Fen-Phen, is thought to cause reversible heart problems in adults.
-There are no specific studies examining whether phentermine affects the developing baby’s heart.
-The limited available information suggests it would be unlikely for phentermine to cause these same types of heart defects in babies exposed during pregnancy.
+Fenfluramine, as part of Fen-Phen, is thought to cause heart problems in adults.
+There are no specific studies that look to see if phentermine affects the developing baby’s heart.
+The limited available information suggests it would be unlikely for phentermine to cause heart problems in babies exposed during pregnancy.

 I gained a lot of weight while I was pregnant.
 I am thinking of using phentermine to lose the weight.
 Can I still breastfeed my baby?

 It is possible for phentermine to pass into breast milk, so a baby could be exposed while nursing.
+Phentermine use while breastfeeding has not been studied.
 We do not know how much phentermine gets into breast milk, or what effects it can have on a baby who is breastfed.
 Because phentermine stimulates the brain, it might cause side effects in the baby such as tremors, agitation or decreased feeding.
-You should talk with your health care provider about all your choices for breastfeeding if taking this medication.
+Talk with your healthcare provider if you are taking this medication.
+Be sure to talk with your healthcare provider about all of your breastfeeding questions.

 What if the father of the baby uses phentermine?